 Our Data Protection Officer and Contact

-If you have concerns or queries about our data protection practices, you may contact our Data Protection Officer by email on firstname.lastname@example.org You may also contact us by post: Data Protection Officer, Youthinmind Ltd, 39A Welbeck Street, London, W1G 8DH, London, England.
+If you have concerns or queries about our data protection practices, you may contact our Data Protection Officer by email at firstname.lastname@example.org.
+You may also contact us by post: Data Protection Officer, Youthinmind Ltd, 39A Welbeck Street, London, W1G 8DH, London, England.

 Data Protection Authority